Benefits of planning, carrying out and presenting

 Be able to highlight and utilize the numerous skills listed above to help gain acceptance into college, as well as programs during college and job opportunities.

-Benefits of carrying out a long-term science research project on college admissions acceptance
+Benefits of carrying out a long-term science/STEM research project on college admissions acceptance

 “Positioning is one of the most important concepts to think about as you move through high school: learning, achieving, and growing.
 How do you want to be perceived by Admissions and how do you position yourself as a vibrant, curious, and unique mind so that you ensure those perceptions?